BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 A myth is ment to answer questions and offer solutions to quell the anxieties of the present through stories.
 They can serve a useful purpose, particularly in politics.
 They create visions, unities and identities among groups such that they can work together towards a meaningful goal---a mission greater than oneself.
-Here, spirituality plays an important role, be in the form of *the light of God*, *Siegfried the dragonslayer*, *Achilleus the greatest of all the Greek warriors* or *Donald Trump the warrior King*.
+Here, spirituality plays an important role, be it in the form of *the light of God*, *Siegfried the dragonslayer*, *Achilleus the greatest of all the Greek warriors* or *Donald Trump the warrior King*.

 I believe that spirituality is a significant aspect of life and is deeply intertwined with philosophy, a field that ideally should stand in stark contrast to conspiratorial thinking.
 This raises an intersting question: where does the connection lie?
 Why can spirituality lead to the descent into the rabbit hole of conspiracy theories?

 First of all, there is a strong relation between philosphy, religion and spirituality, e.g. between Platonism and Christianity.
-Furthermore, in my view, there are similarities between *metaphysics* and the construction of a grand conspiratorial theory (or myths) that attempts to explain everything.
+Furthermore, in my view, there are similarities between *metaphysics* and the construction of a grand conspiratorial theory (or myth) that attempts to explain everything.
 While philosophy seeks to understand the nature of reality and existence, conspiracy theories often attempt to provide all-encompassing explanations for complex events or phenomena.
 This similarity in seeking comprehensive understandings can blur the lines between philosophical inquiry and the development of overarching conspiratorial narratives.
 The difference here seem to be that duo to their mythological structure, conspiracy theories provide a shortcut into our soul (psyche, mind, unconsciousness).